Charles-Pierre Colardeau: Family life

 Colardeau lived for several years up to his death—as did many penniless writers of his time—in the house of an aristocrat, the Marquise de Viéville, of whom the Mémoires ... say "she was a woman of wit and philosophy, adding that "the rumor was that she had married or would marry him (Colardeau)".
 It seems that the marquise fought hard to get her poet made a member of the Académie française but bear in mind that—again according to the authors of Mémoires ...—Colardeau had a reputation in the world of letters for writing very little but to be the best versifier in France.

 In January 1776, Colardeau succeeded Duc de Saint-Aignan in the Académie française.
-But he did not even have time to deliver his acceptance speech as he died April 7, 1776, aged only 43 years.
+But he did not even have time to deliver his acceptance speech as he died on 7 April 1776, aged 43.